Erotemic/shitspotter/README.rst

 .. image:: https://i.imgur.com/YUJjWoh.jpg

-Honey - (~2013 - ) - Adopted in 2015 and named for a sweet concoction of insect
-regurgitation and enzymes, Honey is called out for her resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
+Honey - (~2013 - ) - Adopted in 2015 and named for a sweet concoction of insect regurgitation and enzymes, Honey is called out for her resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
 DNA analysis indicates that she is part Boxer, Beagle, German Shepard, and Golden Retriever.
-Honey's likes include: breakfast, sniffing stinky things, digging holes, sleeping on soft things, viciously shaking small fury objects, and whining for absolutely no reason.
+Honey's likes include:
+breakfast, sniffing stinky things, digging holes, sleeping on soft things, viciously shaking small furry objects, and whining for absolutely no reason.
-Honey's dislikes include: baths, loud noises, phone calls, and arguments.
+Honey's dislikes include:
+baths, loud noises, phone calls, and arguments.
 Honey came to us from Ohio as a fearful dog, but has always been open to trusting new people.
 She has grown into an intelligent and willful dog with a scrappy personality.

 ..
 An Image of Honey
 .. image:: https://i.imgur.com/gUzwgCT.jpg